-Description of 6.00% December 2026 notes contained December 16, 2021
+Description of 6.00% December 2026 notes contained in Registration Statement on Form 8-A

+December 16, 2021

 At your request, either orally or in writing, we will provide you with a copy of any or all documents which are incorporated by reference.
 Such documents will be provided to you free of charge, but will not contain any exhibits, unless those exhibits are specifically incorporated by reference into those documents.
 Requests should be addressed to Sachem Capital Corp., 698 Main Street, Branford, Connecticut 06405, attention: Chief Financial Officer, telephone number (203) 433-4736.